How to start a new pay period

 • Employees over the RA limit: No action is required as the system will automatically apply the limit

-Once the Start of a New Period routine has been completed, you will receive a message similar to this:
+Once the Start of a New Period routine has been completed, you’ll receive a message similar to this:

-CAUTION: The Start of a New Period procedure may take a few minutes.
-Please be patient.
-Do NOT
+CAUTION: The Start of a New Period procedure may take some time to complete.
+Don't interrupt the start of new period process.

 Steps to duplicate